cgettings/Citi-Bike-Trips/README.md

 The model fitted in [`code/modeling_station_traffic.R`](code/modeling_station_traffic.R) is plotted in [`plots/time_series/trwx_fit_plot.png`](plots/time_series/trwx_fit_plot.png).

-Here is what it looks like:
+**Here is what it looks like:**

 <img src="plots/time_series/trwx_fit_plot.png" alt="trwx_fit_plot.png">

 ## Other visualizations

-### Tracking the most-used bike on 7/23/2017:
+### Tracking the most-used bike on 7/13/2017:

+This is an animated GIF tracking a single bike around NYC.
+This bike was used for 40 separate trips on Thursday, July 13th 2017.

+This bike was picked up on the Lower East Side at 6:25 AM and dropped off for the final time on the Upper West Side at 11:40 PM.
 The highlighted area on the timeline spans a trip's start time and end time.
 The relative width of the arrow corresponds to the relative duration of that trip.

 <img src="plots/stops_timeline_animate_25.gif" alt="stops_timeline_animate_25.gif" height="750">